 Action Partners Timeframe a.
-Work to review and address the factors that contribute towards workplace discrimination Social Policy Team Government of Jersey Human Resources Medium-term Chamber of Commerce Jersey Employment Trust • Island businesses b.
-Ensure that appropriate and accessible discrimination information is provided to employers and employees JACS (Jersey Advisory and Conciliation Service) Medium-term • Community and Voluntary sector c.
-Government of Jersey to set up an action group to explore how to act as a positive employer for disabled people. • Government of Jersey Human Resources Medium-term Identify 'champions' or mentors to support those who have recently entered the workplace Occupational Therapy Promote opportunities and support disabled people to change jobs / progress in their career s 1 Timeframe ocial Services L ecurity ment Employment community and ry sector Long-term ecurity ment Employment ommunity and Medium-term t er C nta 5 1 5 c.
-Review of day services for older adults - Consider recent review of day services provided to older adults, carried out by the Health and Social Services Department.
+Work to review and address the factors that contribute towards workplace discrimination Social Policy Team Government of Jersey Human Resources Chamber of Commerce Jersey Employment Trust Island businesses Medium-term b.
+Ensure that appropriate and accessible discrimination information is provided to employers and employees JACS (Jersey Advisory and Conciliation Service)Community and Voluntary sector Medium-term c.
+Government of Jersey to set up an action group to explore how to act as a positive employer for disabled people.
+Identify 'champions' or mentors to support those who have recently entered the workplace Promote opportunities and support disabled people to change jobs / progress in their career Government of Jersey Human Resources Occupational Therapy Medium-term d.
+Schools to promote disability awareness - Community and Voluntary sector to work with schools to promote disability awareness within classes and as part of additional school activities, disabled people invited to deliver awareness training.